caviyacht/SodaDungeon2Mod/readme.md

 ### Adventure UI

+- RPH has been moved to the 'Alt Stats'
 - Credits per hour (CPH)
-  - Shows only during Boss Rush
+  - Shows in Boss Rush
+  - Shows in the Alt Stats in dungeon
+- EPH has been removed because essence is useless

 ### Relic UI

 - +1M level-up button

+### Battle Credits UI

+- Battle Credit remembrance (current session only)

 ## Deprecated Features